Hoofprints is a record of my horse-life since I came to meet Solo, AKA "Cut a Rug," in January of 2014.

 The "Trail Notes" below are blog-esque entries.
 They are posted with the most recent at the top.

-Most postings have a related collection of photos.
-Just use the link at the bottom of each entry.
+Most postings have a related collection of gallery photos.
 Enjoy!

 On Thursday Dec.
 7, during particularly strong Santa Ana wind event, a fire started along Interstate 15 near Old 395 highway.
 My friend Alisa was leading a group text to arrange a get-together for the holidays.
 Suddenly, the topic changed to fire.
 I turned on the TV news and saw how close this was to Saratoga Estates, where Solo is stabled.
 The wind was fanning the fire as it raced down the San Luis Ray river valley.
 There was only one small mountain, if you could call it that, between the fire and Solo.
 Quickly, I realized that I needed to take our truck out to Thompsons Ranch and hook up the trailer in the event we needed to evacuate.
 RD took the Mazda and headed out shortly after I left home.
 It was lucky that I took Buena Creek Road to the 15 instead of through Vista.
 RD never made it to the ranch that day.
 After hours getting to the 76 highway, he was turned around due to road closures.
 The fire was headed that way.